Adapted from the Graduate Catalog

 A student is automatically placed on academic probation if the GPA falls below 3.0.

-• Matriculated full-time graduate students are given one semester,
+• Matriculated full-time graduate students are given one semester.

 • Matriculated part-time accepted students are given 9 credit hours.